Ceelog/phpdoc-en/src/ref/outcontrol.md

 ### Parameters

-`output_callback`
+`callback`
-An optional `output_callback` function may be specified.
+An optional `callback` function may be specified.
 This function takes a string as a parameter and should return a string.
-The function will be called when the output buffer is flushed (sent) or cleaned (with
-<span class="function">ob\_flush</span>, <span
-class="function">ob\_clean</span> or similar function) or when the output buffer is flushed to the browser at the end of the request.
-When `output_callback` is called, it will receive the contents of the output buffer as its parameter and is expected to return a new output buffer as a result, which will be sent to the browser.
-If the `output_callback` is not a callable function, this function will return **`false`**.
+The function will be called when the output buffer is flushed (sent) or cleaned (with <span class="function">ob\_flush</span>, <span class="function">ob\_clean</span> or similar function) or when the output buffer is flushed to the browser at the end of the request.
+When `callback` is called, it will receive the contents of the output buffer as its parameter and is expected to return a new output buffer as a result, which will be sent to the browser.
+If the `callback` is not a callable function, this function will return **`false`**.
 This is the callback signature:

 <span class="type">string</span> <span class="methodname"><span
 class="replaceable">handler</span></span> ( <span